diskoverdata/diskover-docs/source_files/plugins_diskover_web_file_actions.md

 File Actions are located in the `public/fileactions` directory.

 File Actions are written in PHP and have the extension `.php`.
 Diskover-web includes a few example file actions in the `fileaction_samples` directory.
-The samples files need to be copied to `public/fileactions` in order to use them.
+Any sample files that you wish to use need to be copied to `public/fileactions`.

 After you have created a new File Action with an extension `.php`, you will need to add the File Action to the web config file in `src/diskover/Constants.php`.
 Edit the config file and look for the section titled File Actions.
 You will need to add the file action to the `const FILE_ACTIONS` array.
 There are some examples in the config file and in the `Constants.php.sample` default config file.